Her Memory Will Live On

 As you all know, Meme the tiger was diagnosed with cancer about a year and a half ago.
 More recently, doctors at the University of Minnesota School of Veterinary Medicine determined that the tumors had spread and that Meme’s condition was terminal.

 Despite the prognosis, Meme’s quality of life remained good until the beginning of this week when Meme stopped eating.
 Yesterday, Meme began exhibiting signs of pain.
-Veterinarians Dr. John Baillie and Dr. Courtney Blake examined Meme and determined that treatment would not improve Meme’s condition.
+Our veterinarians examined Meme and determined that treatment would not improve her condition.
 The Wildcat Sanctuary staff made the painful decision that Meme should not be made to suffer and were present as she passed.
 Meme will be cremated and her ashes will be spread across wildlife land where she will spend her first moment and the rest of forever living outside of fences.

 I knew this day would come, but it was even more difficult than I could ever have imagined.
 Meme’s resilience and forgiveness have taught me so much and should be a lesson for others.
 Meme was more than a blessing to TWS and our supporters, she was a miracle.
 Her spirit will be with us always.